yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 <br>
 ###`updateStory`
-This function posts a story to the user's profile on the supplied provider.
+This method posts a story to the user's profile on the supplied provider.
 A Story is a more detailed status (very Facebook-oriented).
 Upon a successful update, the user will receive the supplied reward.

 For example, once your user reaches a high score, you could display a popup that allows him/her to share their high score on Facebook with a click of a button.
 Don't forget to give them an awesome reward for doing so.